One of the common questions I get at Crabgrass Lawn is do I need to fertilize my lawn every year?

 It’s recommended that you test your soil with an accurate soil test kit several times a year to keep track of your soil’s nutrient budget.

-If you’re going to test soil once a year, I suggest getting your soil tested by a lab because doing so will give you a detailed overview of the level of nutrients in your soil, and the amount of each nutrient you need to add to your soil for basic lawn heath.
+If you’re going to test soil once a year, I suggest getting your soil tested by a lab because doing so will give you a detailed overview of the level of nutrients in your soil, and the amount of each nutrient you need to add to your soil for basic lawn health.

 You don’t have to apply any fertilizer if the report says that the nutrient levels are normal – I repeat, don’t add anything!